qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 .. index::`map view`

-This is the "business end" of |qg| --- maps are displayed in this area!
+Also called **Map canvas**, this is the "business end" of QGIS --- maps are displayed in this area!
 The map displayed in this window will depend on the vector and raster layers you have chosen to load (see sections that follow for more information on how to load layers).
 The map view can be panned, shifting the focus of the map display